Enzzza/iot-chatbot/README.md

 ![gif1](https://raw.githubusercontent.com/Enzzza/iot-chatbot/main/media/gif1.gif)

-While we were waiting for the results of the Red Bull competition (which we won) I added the following function to my chatbot
+While we were waiting for the results of the [Red Bull](https://github.com/Enzzza/unibot) competition (which we won) I added the following function to my chatbot.

 ![gif2](https://raw.githubusercontent.com/Enzzza/iot-chatbot/main/media/gif2.gif)